-Fishing is a huge part of the economy in Northern Scotland and while you may have visited the Wick Heritage Centre to learn about the history or gone to fishing villages or even a boat excursion, it's interesting to stop and see what happens to the fish after the catch.
-This family run shop smokes all their fish in traditional stone kilns using whisky barrel staves & local Larch to give their fish its own unique flavor.
+Fishing is a huge part of the economy in Northern Scotland and while you may are in Gairloch, yoiu may want to stop at the Isle of Ewe Smokehouse.
+It’s interesting to stop and see what happens to the fish after the catch.
+This family-run shop smokes all their fish in traditional stone kilns using whisky barrel staves & local Larch to give their fish its own unique flavor.

 There are so many lochs in Northern Scotland it is difficult to choose where to stop, but Loch Maree is definitely a beautiful place to visit at sunrise.
 Campervans park overnight on the shores of this loch but you can drive in for a view as well.
-It’s not highly travelled and can be difficult to find.
+It’s not highly traveled and can be difficult to find.

 Walk the trails of Beinn Eighe

-Beinn Eighe is Britain’s oldest nature reserve and a premiere hiking destination.
-There are 48 Square km to explore with trails as short as 1 1/2 km.
+Beinn Eighe is Britain’s oldest nature reserve and a premier hiking destination.
+There is 48 Square km to explore with trails as short as 1 1/2 km.
 Hiking is popular in Scotland and you can’t visit the country without doing a proper trek.

-Picking up a coffee at the newly opened Klinlochewe Coffee Shop at the gas station we chatted with the owners who gave us some pointers on the best view point in the area.
+Picking up a coffee at the newly opened Klinlochewe Coffee Shop at the gas station we chatted with the owners who gave us some pointers on the best viewpoint in the area.
 I can’t believe we almost missed this!

-The road is an incredible thrill of one lanes switching back and forth up a steep mountain.
+The road is an incredible thrill of one lane switching back and forth up a steep mountain.
 There are several stops to see views to the east, to the west and over the water.

 We picked up a delicious cappuccino for takeaway (have you noticed we like coffee?) at the Torridon Hotel and bar and began our scenic journey along Upper Torridon Loch.

-Highlights along the way are.
+Highlights along the way are:

-View point of the town of Sheildag
+The Viewpoint of the Town of Sheildag

 Be sure to pull over as much as possible along this route as you are going to find some amazing overhead views.
 The initial climb up the coast has hairpin turns and viewpoints.
 A gorgeous one we found was a pull off with a short trail leading to a view of the town of Sheildag.